FaceTime Logo

 FaceTime Logo 2018-present

-When the iOS 12 beta one was released, the style of the FaceTime icon was closer to the original version, although in general, it retained the 2013 palette.
+When iOS 12 beta 1 was released, the FaceTime icon’s style was closer to the original version, though overall it retained the 2013 palette.
 Thus, some details were removed from the camera: only the large quadrilateral and trapezoid remained in their places.

 Font and Colors